Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

 Also, the total number of connections is not easy to control because it’s not something you configure directly, but rather depends on the number of application servers.

-You have two options in this situation:

 - Tune the connection pools on application instances.
 Reduce the number of connections in the pool to the acceptable minimum.
-This can be a stop-gap solution, but it might not be a long-term solution as your application server fleet continues to grow.
+- This can be a stop-gap  solution, but it might not be a long-term solution as your application server fleet continues to grow.

 - Introduce a connection proxy between the database and the application.
-On one side, the proxy connects to the database with a fixed number of connections.
-On the other side, the proxy accepts application connections and can provide additional features such as query caching, connection buffering, query rewriting/routing, and load balancing.
+- On one side, the proxy connects to the database with a fixed number of connections.
+- On the other side, the proxy accepts application connections and can provide additional features such as query caching, connection buffering, query rewriting/routing, and load balancing.